Lumaeris/WSL-AltInstaller/README.md

 ```

 ## Known issues
 - "The service has not been started" appeared during testing for no reason.
-I was installing WSL and Ubuntu in about the same way the script does.
-I need to perform some testing...
+The error may be due to changes applied by [Hardentools](https://github.com/securitywithoutborders/hardentools) or caused by [previous versions](https://github.com/jbara2002/windows-defender-remover/issues/38) of [Windows Defender Remover](https://github.com/jbara2002/windows-defender-remover).
 - **Very** limited functionality.